qbead/qbeadWebsite/content/book/compass.md

 </script>

 You can see that the cloud of measurements creates a sphere, but one not centered at the $(0,0,0)$ point.
+Instead, $(0,0,0)$ corresponds to the location of the magnetic field sensor on the SpinWheel, shown as the intersection of the three axes in the animation above.
 Rather, the center of this sphere is the tip of the
-<span style="color:#9266bc;">**purple vector, the field from the SpinWheel's metallic components**</span>.
+<span style="color:#9266bc;">**purple vector, the magnetic field caused by the SpinWheel's metallic components**</span>.
+If you are having trouble visualizing this, try rotating the sphere in the animation above until the <span style="color:#f58559;">orange vector</span> points straight upwards.
-We will see a simple procedure we can use to find that center and subtract it from all future measurements.
+Below, we will introduce a procedure we can use to find the center of the sphere, or the <span style="color:#9266bc;">**extra magnetic field,**</span> and subtract it from all future measurements so that we just display the <span style="color:#d42c2b;">**Earth's magnetic field**</span>.

 <!-- this is hard to observe at the moment -->

-## Reading Magnetic Measurements from The SpinWheel
+## Reading magnetic field measurements from the SpinWheel

-To begin, let's actually perform some measurements on our SpinWheel.
+To begin, let's actually perform some measurements with our SpinWheel.
 The code below, which can also be found in
 [`Examples → SpinWearables → Compass →  Calibrate`](/codedoc/examples/Compass/Calibrate/Calibrate.ino.html),
 will take direct measurements from the magnetic sensor and immediately send them back to your computer over your USB cable.
+When you upload this code, you will not see any LEDs light up on your SpinWheel.
 On your computer, you can use the
 `Serial Plotter` Arduino tool to observe how the magnetic field values change as you rotate the device.

 ::: further-reading
 If you want to refresh your memory about accessing `Serial Plotter`, then check out the [Arduino 101](/arduino101) lesson.
+Reminder: you will see a single small LED light up in red when you use `Serial Plotter` or `Serial Monitor`.
 :::

 ```c++